ODM2/CZ-Manager/docs/source/ManagingODM2WithTheDjangoORM.rst

 WOFpy
 -----

-ODM2 Admin can also be used with WOFpy and water one flow webservices can be registered with CUAHSI HIS central.
+CZ Manager can also be used with WOFpy and water one flow webservices can be registered with CUAHSI HIS central.

 WOFpy REST API test page for the Luquillo CZO: http://odm2admin.cuahsi.org/odm2lczo/odm2lczo/rest_1_1/